stich86/ZTE-MF289F-Recovery/cacombo.md

 # LTE CA Combo
-Here is a list of links to the most common firmwares' LTE/NR CA Combos:
+Here is a list of links to the most common firmware's LTE Combos:

 ## LTE
 | Device   | Firmware           | LTE CAP                                                                               |